Helmut Ruge

 Helmut Ruge (7 February 1940 – 8 October 2014) was a German comedian, author, director and actor.
 He was born in Stuttgart.

 Ruge was originally a graduate sociologist and psychologist.
 He wrote 37 cabaret programs and ten plays.
 Special recognition gained Ruge Hanns Dieter Hüsch as a partner in the WDR series Hammer and Graver.
 He served as Dieter Hildebrandt's active co-author for many of his works.

 The comedian was married and lived in Munich since 1967.
 Since about 2005, he was seen occasionally with his son Boris.
-Ruge died on October 8, 2014 at the age of 74 years after a long illness in Munich.
+Ruge died on October 8, 2014, at the age of 74 after a long illness in Munich.